onzfonz/comp227/src/content/3/en/part3a.md

 The event handler function accepts two parameters.
 The first [request](http://expressjs.com/en/4x/api.html#req) parameter contains all of the information of the HTTP request, and the second [response](http://expressjs.com/en/4x/api.html#res) parameter is used to define how the request is responded to.

-In our code, the request is answered by using the [send](http://expressjs.com/en/4x/api.html#res.send) method of the *response* object.
+In our code, the request is answered by using the [send](http://expressjs.com/en/4x/api.html#res.send) method of the `response` object.
-Calling the method makes the server respond to the HTTP request by sending a response containing the string `<h1>Hello World!</h1>` that was passed to the *send* method.
+Calling the method makes the server respond to the HTTP request by sending a response containing the string `<h1>Hello World!</h1>` that was passed to the `send` method.
-Since the parameter is a string, express automatically sets the value of the <i>Content-Type</i> header to be <i>text/html</i>.
+Since the parameter is a string, express automatically sets the value of the `Content-Type` header to be `text/html`.
 The status code of the response defaults to 200.

-We can verify this from the <i>Network</i> tab in developer tools:
+We can verify this from the ***Network*** tab in developer tools:

 ![network tab in dev tools](../../images/3/5.png)

-The second route defines an event handler that handles HTTP GET requests made to the <i>notes</i> path of the application:
+The second route defines an event handler that handles HTTP GET requests made to the *notes* path of the application:

 ```js
 app.get('/api/notes', (request, response) => {